piratelang/pirate/README.md

 # Pirate Programming Language

 ## Installation
 Pirate comes completely installed in a dotnet tool.
 Sinmply install the NuGet package linked and use `pirate init` to create the first module.
-A VSCode extension is avaialble for syntax highlighting [here](https://github.com/joerivanarkel/PirateLang.VSCode).
+A VSCode extension is available for syntax highlighting [here](https://github.com/joerivanarkel/PirateLang.VSCode).
+Laso a standalone executable is availeble in the releases tab.

 ## Syntax and Structure
 A simple Hello World in pirate looks like this: